-It's an honour for me to deliver this service plan, that lays out the actions the Ministry of Aboriginal Relations and Reconciliation will take over the next three fiscal years to create social and economic opportunities for Aboriginal peoples.
+I am honoured, as British Columbia's new Minister of Aboriginal Relations and Reconciliation, to deliver this revised service plan.
+The plan lays out the actions this ministry will take over the next three fiscal years to create social and economic opportunities for Aboriginal peoples through collaborative government-to-government relationships.